latenighttales/alcali/docs/docs/views/keys.md

 ![keys](../images/keys.png)
 If you use Alcali master returner, Keys should be automatically refreshed.
 That's the only difference from the original [MySQL Salt returner](https://docs.saltstack.com/en/latest/ref/returners/all/salt.returners.mysql.html).

-Otherwise, you should refresh keys manually using the _fab_ button.
+Otherwise, you should refresh keys manually using the action button.

 !!!danger "Action buttons"